fjvallarino/monomer/tasks.md

     - Clean up Seq imports
     - Where can we use Seq?
 Does it make sense to use it everywhere?
 What about Traversable?
     - Reorganize Common Types.
 What do other projects do?
 They should be simple to import and use
+    - Create composite widget, allowing isolated event handling and UI creation

 - Pending
+  - Try to remove all those Typeable requirements in CompositeWidget
+    - Maybe passing the current root as a parameter?
+    - Find a way of providing a function that creates the updated UI, and avoid storing it in state?
+    - Just use a field in WidgetInstance?
-  - Create composite widget, on which application itself is based
+  - Create application widget, based on composite
     - Remove UserTask concept, handle it as WidgetTask
+  - Support long running tasks that can provide events through a channel
+  - Add a way to get path of widget given an id, and provide a method to send a message/event
+  - Provide a way of initializing the application
+    - Probably taking a simple event that is relayed to appEventsHandler is enough?
   - Can we generalize _widgetFind?
     - To find widgetInstances that need a specific kind of event (entities that need timeStep)
   - Improve merge process.
 Implement Global keys
-  - Provide long running tasks that can provide events through a channel
-  - Provide a way of initializing the application
-    - Probably taking a simple event that is relayed to appEventsHandler is enough?
-  - Add a way to get path of widget given an id, and provide a method to send a message/event
-  - Try to remove all those Typeable requirements in CompositeWidget
-    - Maybe passing the current root as a parameter?
-    - Find a way of providing a function that creates the updated UI, and avoid storing it in state?
   - Add _renderLast_ function to Renderer, which delays rendering until the first pass is done
     - Futher calls to _renderLast_ should not be ignored (tooltip on dropdown menu?)
     - A _handleDelayedRendering_ also needs to be added